-For senior citizens who wish to Age in Place (living in their homes as long as possible) there are many beautiful home modifications that can be done which will not only increase the long-term safety of the home but will also contribute to its value.
+For senior citizens who wish to Age in Place (living in their homes as long as possible), there are many beautiful home modifications that can be done which will not only increase the long-term safety of the home but will also contribute to its value.

 It’s important to keep in mind that your mobility will change as you age.
-If you are planning on staying in your home for 20 years after retirement, your vision, mobility and health can drastically change from 65 to 85 and it’s important that your home provide comfort and safety throughout that time.
+If you are planning on staying in your home for 20 years after retirement, your vision, mobility, and health can drastically change from 65 to 85 and it’s important that your home provides comfort and safety throughout that time.
 Front stairs that you traverse with ease in 2019 can be the site of an injury in 2029.
 So, while some of these suggestions may not be a high priority today, these modifications can allow you more time in the home that you love, because a trip today can be a fall tomorrow.

 In the Kitchen:

 ADA-compliant appliances offer features such as front controls on stoves, and dishwashers that offer rack loading from the front.
-These requirements can help prevent burns, discomfort and injury and the design can be subtle and sleek.
+These requirements can help prevent burns, discomfort, and injury and the design can be subtle and sleek.

 Large turning radiuses are not only convenient for wheelchair users but help prevent bumps and spills with multiple cooks in the kitchen.